 Inside SynthDefs and UGen functions, symbols can be used to conveniently specify control inputs of different rates and with lags (see: NamedControl, ControlName, and Control).

 Return a control rate NamedControl input with a default value (val), and if supplied, with a lag.
 If val is an array, the control will be multichannel.
+A ControlSpec provided to the

 Return an audio rate NamedControl input with a default value (val), and if supplied, with a lag.
 If val is an array, the control will be multichannel.